phinguyen712/MovieLite/readme.md

 ## Background
 This is a simple movie app that uses https://www.themoviedb.org/
-- Shows movies that are currently Playing
+- Show movies that are currently Playing
-- Search features
+- Search for movies
 - Users can add movies to their "favorite's list"

 ## Getting Started
-If you don't have webpack installed yet, you can run the command below:
+If you don't have webpack installed yet, you can run the command below.
 ```bash
 npm install webpack -g
 ```